1. What is Redux?

 import { combineReducers } from "redux";

-const rootReducer = combineReducers({ auth: authReducer, user: userReducer });
+const rootReducer = combineReducers({ auth: authReducer, user: userReducer });8.
+What is dispatch() in Redux?

 Answer: